DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 ### Week Six
 This week I spent most of my time working on my personal adroid project.
 It was a mixed bag of frustration and satisfaction.
 Many hours were spent trying to fix things that worked and then didn't when I made any adjustments.
 Fortunately, by the end of the week I was able to meet the deadline for the second deliverable on the project.
 That was very satisfying.
 Now onto the next stage.

+### Week Seven
+Continued to work on personal Android project this week.
+The shorter "work" week meant I had more time to focus on getting the app to function.
+This was also the second week of mindfulness and I found the strategies to be helpful.

+### Week Eight
+This week we had test 2 and I learned from the mistakes I made in the first one.
+This time I put some of those mindfulness strategies to work  too and it was a better experience.

+### Week Nine
+This was a stressful week, as the deadline for submitting the personal Android project approaches.
+The app is in good shape, but there is so much more I would like it to do.
+This has been quite a learning experience as it is the first Android app I have developed.

+### Week Ten
+This week ended with mock interviews.
+Even though they were "mock" interviews, I was really worried about the technical interview in particular.
+The process went better than I had anticipated and the feedback was invaluable.

+### Week Eleven
+Preparation for the final deliverable for the capstone projectj is in full swing, as that deadline looms.
+We also spent time preparing for the round table presentation next week.
+I find that the experiences from the personal Android project are helping with the capstone.